jboss-developer/jboss-jdg-quickstarts/openshift/shared/hello-world/README.md

 --- Retrieve key='hello' ---
 --- Value is 'world' ---
 ```

-The preceding messages indicate that the Hello World quickstart connected to the `datagrid-service` and stored a `hello/world` key/value pair.
-The Hello World quickstart also includes an assertion to ensure that the returned value is `world`.
+  The preceding log messages show the Hello World quickstart connected to the Data Grid for OpenShift service and stored a `hello/world` key/value pair.
+The quickstart application also performs an assertion to ensure that the returned value is `world`.